avolab/episystem-workshop/scChIC-seq_tutorial.md

 > > - What is the output telling us?
 > > - How many pair reads are mapped to the same chromosome in `demux_map.sam`?
 > > - How many reads are not mapped at all?
-> > -In how many pair reads only one of the reads is mapped?
+> > - In how many pair reads only one of the reads is mapped?

 > We will now inspect the `view` option.
 What happens when you type in the terminal:
 > ```bash